BLACKBURN ROVERS FOOTBALL & ATHLETIC PLC

 The Club provides:

-o Support for disabled fans.
-The Club helped to fund the purchase of a disabled supporters minibus that is used to transport disabled fans to away matches.
-Christine Peacock, the club’s Accessibility and Safeguarding Adults Officer can be contacted for details of our disabled facilities and ticket arrangements at firstname.lastname@example.org.
+- Support for disabled fans.
+Christine Peacock, the club’s Accessibility and Safeguarding Adults Officer can be contacted for details of our disabled facilities and ticket arrangements at Disability@rovers.co.uk.
 Our aim is access and inclusion for all with a policy of continuous improvement.